 Kirkwood takes another hit from the Gatorade bottle.
 “For me, in terms of what I feel about myself, not much has changed,” he says, exhaling a stream of sweet-smelling smoke.
 “I know who I am, and that’s all that matters to me.”
 Wearing a white, V-neck T-shirt and faded blue jeans, Kirkwood looks like your average working-class hippie in his mid-30s.
 His wavy brown hair is tied back in a ponytail, and his pretty-boy features are beginning to show signs of wear and tear.
 “The way I look at it is, I fucking caused whatever happened to us with Nirvana,” he continues.
 “They chose to have us come along with them, but I wrote those songs.”
 He pauses and stares blankly at the wall behind my head.
 “I don’t know why things happen,” he says in a near whisper.
 “I have thought a lot about it — why? why? — but I don’t know.”

 Long considered one of the sexier denizens of the underground — he was recently interviewed by the saucy Playgirl magazine — Kirkwood is getting a bit of a middle-age spread: his gut is thicker, and his jaw is not as square as it used to be.
-But his icy, blue-green eyes are still as piercing.
+But his icy, blue-green eyes are still as piercing as ever.
 “This new audience of younger kids is like a vacuum,” the 36-year-old guitarist continues.
 “They don’t know what the fuck they want, but they know they want something.
 And if they want anything I’ve got to offer, cool.”

 The big question for the Meat Puppets now is whether their newfound popularity was a fluke.
 No Joke will determine that.
 It’s the Puppets at their most bone-crunching, experimental, and melodic.
 From the squalling lead guitar that introduces the first track, “Scum,” to the breezy country-rock of “Chemical Garden,” the album is one seamless aural facsimilie of the band’s distorted observations of humanity.
 Cellos, piano and chiming acoustic guitars play alongside feedback, the Kirkwood brothers’ tangled guitar-bass interplay, Bostrom’s deceptively simple beat, and lines like, “Under the stones/We find the scum/Under the stars/We find the scum.”